-- Safety, Health and Welfare at Work (Biological Agents) Regulations 2013 (S.I.
-No. 572 of 2013) commonly known as the Biological Agents Regulations. - European Communities (Carriage of Dangerous Goods by Road and Use of Transportable Pressure Equipment) Regulations 2011 to 2019 (S.I.
+- Safety, Health and Welfare at Work (Biological Agents) Regulations 2013 and 2020 (S.I.
+No. 572 of 2013 as amended by S.I.
+No. 539 of 2020, to give effect to EU Directives EU 2019/1833 and EU 2020/739) commonly known as the Biological Agents Regulations. - European Communities (Carriage of Dangerous Goods by Road and Use of Transportable Pressure Equipment) Regulations 2011 to 2021 (S.I.
 No. 349 of 2011 as amended) commonly known as the ADR Regulations.

 The Health and Safety Authority (HSA) is the national body in Ireland with responsibility for occupational health and safety.
-It is a state-sponsored body, established under the Safety, Health and Welfare at Work Act and reports to the Minister for Business, Enterprise and Innovation.
-The HSA enforces the Safety, Health and Welfare at Work (Biological Agents) Regulations 2013 and is the Competent Authority for all ADR Classes (with the exception of Class 9) under the European Communities (Carriage of Dangerous Goods by Road and Use of Transportable Pressure Equipment) Regulations 2011 to 2019.
+It is a state-sponsored body, established under the Safety, Health and Welfare at Work Act and reports to the Minister of State for Business, Employment and Retail at the Department of Enterprise, Trade and Employment.
+The HSA enforces the Safety, Health and Welfare at Work (Biological Agents) Regulations 2013 and 2020 and is the Competent Authority for all ADR Classes (with the exception of Class 9) under the European Communities (Carriage of Dangerous Goods by Road and Use of Transportable Pressure Equipment) Regulations 2011 to 2021.
 Class 6.2 of ADR relates to infectious substances.

 One of the HSA's functions is to ensure that workers are not at risk from exposure or potential exposure to biological agents while at work and/or performing their work activities and that Class 6.2 infectious substances are safely transported on public roads.
-This is achieved through advice, proactive workplace inspections as set out in the HSA's annual Programme of Work and reactive workplace inspections following complaints to the HSA's Workplace Contact Unit (WCU).
+This is achieved through advice, proactive workplace inspections as set out in the HSA's annual Programme of Work and reactive workplace inspections following complaints to the HSA's contact centre.

-A Code of Practice accompanies the Biological Agents Regulations.
+A Code of Practice, which was updated in 2020, accompanies the Biological Agents Regulations.
 This Code provides a list of classified biological agents (Risk Groups 2 to 4) and specifies containment measures (and where applicable dispensations) for laboratories, isolation facilities (humans/animals), animal rooms and industrial processes.
-The HSA has also published an accompanying guidance document for the Biological Agents Regulations.
+The HSA previously published an accompanying guidance document for the Biological Agents Regulations and work is still currently ongoing in updating and expanding this guidance.